antonindurieux/personal-website-offline-/_portfolio/3_Airbnb_prices_prediction.md

 106 columns is a lot!
 I am going to keep only some of them according to the following criteria:
 - Our scenario is to compute a price based on the features of the apartment, the flexibility of the booking rules and the ratings.
 I won't include the price by extra guest and the cleaning fees as I think they could themselves be dependent on the price.
 - Some columns contain textual information which could be really valuable for our model but it could be complex to process and I won't get into NLP here yet.
 Thus I won't keep these columns.
 - Some columns contain data that won't be useful (such as the host name and id, redundant location columns).
-There are also some columns moslty unfilled like 'experiences_offered' and 'square_feet'.
+There are also some columns that I saw were moslty unfilled while skimming through the file, like "experiences_offered" and "square_feet".

 We will see in the next section how to keep only the desired columns while building our DataFrame.